-In my last post, I wrote about the need for more authenticity in our social media, and how I found myself face-to-face with this question as I experienced depression, multiple relationships fall apart and now my mother and aunt getting into a bad car accident.
-This resulted in me having to move back to my hometown in Painesville, Ohio temporarily.
+In my last post, I wrote about the need for more authenticity in our social media, and how I found myself face-to-face with this concept as I experienced depression, multiple relationships fall apart and now my mother and aunt getting into a bad car accident.
+This resulted in me having to temporarily move back to my hometown in Painesville, Ohio.
 I’ve associated the area with my painful adolescence… even blamed it.
 This turned out to be the best thing that could’ve happened to me at this time.

 For most of us, posting content that shows us at our “less than best” isn’t an easy thing, but it makes us relatable.
 And those that don’t find it relatable will simply stop viewing it.
 Being authentic is more important than ever in today’s cynical (fake news anyone?) world.
 I’ll embark on the following with this quote that I heard recently, but don’t remember from whom: